The Purity Code Pledge

 In following the Purity Code, students are asked to make this pledge:

-“In honor of God, my family, and my future, I commit to pursue a life of sexual purity.”
+“In honor of God, my family, and my future, I commit to pursuing a life of sexual purity.”
 It encourages making a lifetime commitment to:

 Honoring God with my body